azurenoops/terraform-azurerm-overlays-management-hub/README.md

 ## `use_location_short_name` - use the shorten location name on resource names

-By default, Management Hub uses the shorten location name for naming resources.
+By default, Management Hub Overlay uses the shorten location name for naming resources.
 For example, `eus2` is used instead of `eastus2`.
 You can enable/disable it by appending an argument `use_location_short_name` located in `variables.tf` If you want to disable shorten location name using this module, set argument `use_location_short_name = false`.

 ## Recommended naming and tagging conventions